 Slices of crusty bread

-Step 5: Taste and add salt if needed.
-Serve in soup bowls, garnishing each plate with a dollop of sour cream on top.
+Step 6: Taste the soup for salt and add some if needed.
+You can also pour in a bit of the reserved sauerkraut juice to enhance both saltiness and acidity.
+Serve the korhelyleves in soup bowls, topping each plate with a dollop of sour cream.
 Add slices of crusty bread on the side.

 Words of advice

-Be careful not to oversalt.
-Both the sauerkraut and the smoked meats are already salty so you may only need to add a little.
+(i) Be careful not to oversalt the soup.
+Both the sauerkraut and the smoked meats are already salty so you may only need to add a little. (ii) It pays off to add the sausages at the beginning — as I describe in the recipe — rather than at the end since they'll add a depth of flavor to the liquid.